alignment-stack/prompt-profiler/README.md

   *optional for OpenAI integration:
     pip install openai tiktoken

+INTERACTIVE MODE

+From within the folder run "python prompt_profiler.py".
+This will launch the terminal and ask you to enter in a model or path.
+It will then ask you to enter in your prompt.
+The response will be your test results.

 DEPENDENCIES
 Please make sure you have the following installed prior to running the tool:
 - torch